publicscienceagency/psa/readme.md

     ln -sf $PWD/theme ~/.port/themes/psa
     ln -sf $PWD/conf.yaml ~/.port/psa.yaml

+then build the initial site:

+    port build psa

 cool, now you can boot up a `port` server:

     port serve psa

-it'll be viewable at `localhost:5051`.
+it'll be viewable at `localhost:5005`.

 then whenever you change stuff in the `content` dir, rebuild before you refresh: